PolusG/Milestone1/Specification.md

 step 2 action: User selects the language they want.
 Step 3 action: System changes the language.
 ## Primary Postconditions
-* postcondition: The user changed the system language to Chinese
+* postcondition: The user changed the system language

 Use Case Name: User register and login
 ## Summary